pivotal-cf/docs-pks/helm.hbs.md

 <br>
 To install Helm, see [Install and Configure Helm](#install-helm).

-To use Helm to deploy components or your apps to TKGI clusters, see [Deploy Apps and Components Using Helm](#deploy-using-helm).
+To use Helm to deploy components or your apps to {{ vars.product_short }} clusters, see [Deploy Apps and Components Using Helm](#deploy-using-helm).

 ## <a id='install-helm'></a> Install and Configure Helm

-You can use either [Helm 3](https://helm.sh/) or its predecessor [Helm 2](https://v2.helm.sh/) as your TKGI Helm package manager.
+You can use either [Helm 3](https://helm.sh/) or its predecessor [Helm 2](https://v2.helm.sh/) as your {{ vars.product_short }} Helm package manager.
 Helm 3 is more easily installed than Helm 2 and requires less configuration.

-To install and configure Helm 3 for TKGI, see
+To install and configure Helm 3 for {{ vars.product_short }}, see
 [Install and Configure Helm 3](#helm-3) below.
 To install Helm 2, see [Install and Configure Helm 2](#helm-2) below.

 ### <a id='helm-3'></a> Install and Configure Helm 3

-To install and configure Helm 3, follow the [Step 1: Install And Configure Helm]( https://docs.bitnami.com/kubernetes/get-started-charts-pks/#step-1-install-and-configure-helm) instructions in the Bitnami TKGI documentation.
+To install and configure Helm 3, follow the [Step 1: Install And Configure Helm]( https://docs.bitnami.com/kubernetes/get-started-charts-pks/#step-1-install-and-configure-helm) instructions in the Bitnami {{ vars.product_short }} documentation.

 ### <a id='helm-2'></a> Install and Configure Helm 2

-To use Helm 2 with TKGI, you must first configure the Tiller component to give it access to the Kubernetes API.
+To use Helm 2 with {{ vars.product_short }}, you must first configure the Tiller component to give it access to the Kubernetes API.
 Tiller runs inside the Kubernetes cluster.

 To grant API access to Tiller and install Helm 2: